Tenn456/something-repo/README.md

 # something-repo

-I don't know what I'm doing.
+You know what you are doing.
+Don't worry you got this.

-Get Out.
+One step at a time.

+We are learning a lot of good stuff in this class. yayy!!